mikel-imaz/udalmap/README.md

 [251 rows x 21 columns]
 ```

-You can also conveniently plot the data:
+You can also directly plot the data:

 ```python
 >>> udm.plot("17", "entities")
 ```

 ![](docs/assets/README_figures/figure_1.png)

 If `regions` and `municipalities` are to be plotted, then the graph gets overwhelmed because of the number of traces.
 That is why the plot method comes with an optional parameter for filtering.

 For `regions` you can check out available elements this way:

 ```python
 >>> udm.get("17", "regions").index.values
 array(['Durangaldea / Duranguesado', 'Enkartazioak / Encartaciones',